 - Parmesan — I always recommend grating your own.
 Pre-grated comes with anti-caking agents that dampen the flavor.

-- Eggs — You'll use 2 eggs to help bind together the meatballs.
+- Eggs — You'll use 2 large eggs to help bind together the meatballs.

 - Bread — Italian rolls are my go-to for the best Meatball Sub.
 To prevent the bread from getting soggy, toast it before assembling your meatball sandwich.

-- Marinara — I recommend a low-sugar brand like Rao's for maximum flavor without unwanted additives.
+- Marinara — Use my slow cooker homemade marinara sauce for a full flavor spaghetti sauce that takes flavors from good to great.
+If you want to buy pasta sauce, I recommend a low-sugar brand like Rao's for maximum flavor without unwanted additives.

 - Mozzarella — Just like the parmesan, grate your own for the best flavor.
 Provolone cheese slices can also be used.